isomerpages/nrf-create/_galleries/Video/Driverless electric cars to take you around?.md

 29 Jan 2014

-With a few taps on your phone, this driverless car, developed by researchers from SMART, could swing by to take you to your destinatio..
+With a few taps on your phone, this driverless car, developed by researchers from SMART, could swing by to take you to your destination.